AhmadMughal-DS/1-8th-Semester/French_Pages/Page_22_Famous_French_Monuments.md

 ## 2. Arc de Triomphe

 **Arc de Triomphe de l'Étoile** (pronounced "ARK duh tree-OHNF duh lay-TWAL") is a 50-meter tall Neoclassical monument at Place Charles de Gaulle in Paris, commissioned by Napoleon Bonaparte in 1806 and completed in 1836.
-The Arc features famous sculptures including "La Marseillaise," with 128 battle names and 558 generals' names inscribed on its surfaces.
-In 1920, the Tomb of the Unknown Soldier was added beneath it with an eternal flame lit daily at 6:30 PM, and it stands at the center of twelve radiating avenues including the famous Champs-Élysées.
+The architecture features famous sculptures including "La Marseillaise," with 128 battle names and 558 generals' names inscribed on its surfaces.
+In 1920, the Tomb of the Unknown Soldier was added beneath it with an eternal flame and it stands at the center of twelve radiating avenues including the famous Champs-Élysées.

 ---